sa3779/Neural-Style-Transfer/README.md

 ## Prerequisites

-Make sure you have the following libraries installed:
+Make sure you have the following libraries installed
 - torch
 - torchvision
 - numpy